 Price By Square Inch

-The last way you can price your paintings is by pricing your art by square inches.
+Lastly, you can price your paintings by pricing your art by square inches.
 To do this, multiply the width by the height in inches x the price per square inch.

 10″ x 10″ x $4 = $400

 Why Is It Important To Have Consistent Prices

 Emerging artists work hard to become established artists.
 Often they become impatient and change the sale price in hopes of landing a sale.
 It takes time to become an established artist.
 So it is a good idea to be consistent with your prices and work on strategies to drive an art buyer to your online portfolio.